 How did you get started building with LEGO bricks?

 I started playing with LEGO when I was just 2 years old.
 I started playing with Technic at age 8.
 My first Technic set was the Tribuggy (set number 3000).
 It is a very simple set with 24 pieces that was distributed with Kabaya sweets in Japan.
 What I found interesting was the use of a rubber band to give the trike suspension.
-After building this set, I became a fan of LEGO Technic.
+After looking for jobs you can do from home and building this set, I became a fan of LEGO Technic.
 Now, playing with LEGO is my hobby.

 I first saw a Great Ball Contraption (GBC) on a YouTube video for in 2008.
 I was very impressed by the mechanisms for carrying balls.
 At that time, I was still a school student and I thought that the GBC would be just right for the showpiece at my school festival.
 So, I proposed a GBC layout for the festival.
 My classmates and I executed the plan, and our GBC showpiece received praise at the school festival.
 This was the start of my interest in designing GBCs.